- Site Feedback

 - Youth and Sports Mega-Events

 - League of Young Voters

 The findings of the research will be used to improve the quality of debate education in all participating countries.
-The project is supported by a grant from Erasmus+ in the field of youth.

 This project is funded with support from the European Commission.
 This communication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.